 Naples man utilizes social media to sexually assault teen

-Accused of sexually battering a young girl after luring her on Snapchat and Facebook, a Naples man was arrested Friday.
+A Naples man was arrested Friday accused of sexually battering a young girl after luring her on Snapchat and Facebook.
 Daryl Amador, 19 of Naples, was arrested for lewd lascivious battery on a person between 12 and 15 years of age, as well as using a computer to lure a child and traveling to meet them both felonies.

 Add your comments below